sm42100/Hacker-Theme-for-3DS/README.md

 # Hacker-Theme-for-3DS
-Theme for Themely (homebrew aplication) create a "Hacker" folder in the "Themes" folder.
-If you don't have the folder, create it. put all files that you downloaded in the hacker folder.
+Theme for Themely (homebrew aplication)
+Put the folder "Hacker-Theme-for-3DS-0.1" in the folder "Themes" if you don't have the folder, create it.